waldner/Firefox-RunWith/README.md

 ## Bugs/Limitations

-Only tested on Firefox under Linux.
+Only tested on Firefox under Linux, partially under Windows.

 Almost certainly, the code can be improved.
 JS is really a shi^Wpeculiar language.
 Suggestions welcome.